BadMagic100/TheRealJournalRando/README.md

 ### Base Rando Settings

 Journal rando respects the deranged and white palace settings from base rando.
-To prevent logic from becoming overcomplicated, Kingsmould, Wingmould, and Royal Retainer entries are only randomized if full palace rando is allowed.
+If White Palace as a whole is excluded, the items and locations for Royal Retainer, Wingmoulds, and Kingsmoulds will be treated as vanilla.
+If you've randomized Hunter's Mark, you may still be expected to enter palace to collect the required Hunter's notes to get the check at Hunter's Mark.
+If you exclude only Path of Pain, the Kingsmoulds at the end are not required to pay costs or check the corresponding journal locations.
+With Path of Pain excluded from randomization there is always enough Wingmoulds outside of Path of Pain so that the Wingmoulds in PoP may be ignored.